BarakChamo/OpenVR-OSC/README.md

 ## Using SteamVR without a headset

+To use the trackers and controllers without the need for a headset follow in the instructions in [this tutorial](http://help.triadsemi.com/steamvr-tracking/steamvr-tracking-without-an-hmd).

 ## Roadmap

 - [ ] period check for device state and new tracked devices